 Still haunted by the Texarkana murders?
 Stumped by the Servant Girl Annihilator?
-Reddit’s Unresolved Mysteries page is treasure trove of eerie disappearances, unsolved murders, and chilling cases that defy explanation.
+Reddit’s Unresolved Mysteries page is a treasure trove of eerie disappearances, unsolved murders, and chilling cases that defy explanation.
 We’ve spent

 hours days combing through the mysteries posted by internet sleuths to this subreddit.
 From a murder case involving one of America’s most notorious serial killers to a pregnant woman who went missing while talking to her boyfriend on the phone, these unresolved mysteries will leave you searching for answers.